- Is Visitor Insurance The Same As Travel Insurance?

 Understanding the Basics

-This UK visitor learned it in the most painful way: he believed that his Travel Insurance would ensure his being insured medically if ever an emergency popped up during his visit to Montreal.
-Unfortunately, a few years back, after a skiing accident, he had to face the fact that he had to pay huge medical bills since his policy could cover the loss of items on the trip and the delay but not any expenses related to medical care.
-So, the moral of the story is to take a Visitor Insurance Quote specific to your situation that includes full medical coverage.
+This UK tourist learned it the hard way: he thought his Travel Insurance was going to make sure that he will be covered medically, but then an emergency situation arose during his visit to Montreal.
+A few years ago, however, after a skiing accident, he found out that he had to confront massive medical bills because his policy didn’t cover medical expenses, only the loss of items on the trip and the delay.
+So the moral is to buy a Visitor Insurance Quote of your price range but with full medical coverage.

 Coverage Details and Why They Matter